Allan Houser: Drawings

 Houser's primary skill as a draftsman is evident in the astounding volume of drawn work that was left behind in the Allan Houser Archive, located at the Houser family compound and sculpture garden in southern Santa Fe County, New Mexico.
-With over 6,000 images left behind, one can trace the remarkable output and varied subjects of an artist who began all of his creations, including paintings and sculptures, with the act of hand to paper.
+With over 6,000 images left behind, one can trace the output and varied subjects of an artist who began all of his creations, including paintings and sculptures, with the act of hand to paper.

 Sculptures

 While Houser's early career was marked by his drawings and paintings, it was for sculpture that he eventually became a world-renowned artist.
 Beginning in 1940 with simple wood carvings, Houser created his first monumental work in stone in 1949, the iconic piece Comrades in Mourning at the Haskell Institute in Lawrence, Kansas.
-But it would be quite some time before he had the time and resources to produce the remarkable bronzes shown here.
+In the following year, he would receive the Guggenheim Fellowship.
+However, it would be quite some time before he had the time and resources to produce more.